Ms. Dani Newman

 ELA 11

-Students are working on Regents Prep and are reading In Cold Blood by Truman Capote.
+Students are reading In Cold Blood by Truman Capote.
 In this unit, they will learn about the writing of the first non-fiction novel, literary journalism, and the psychology of true crime.

 ELA 8